How to Plan the Perfect African Safari

 All these are matters of personal preference.

-The beauty of this is that you’re the one who gets to decide which type of safari is right.
+The best part is that you’re the one who gets to decide which type of African safari fits right.

 Tips for the best African safari